What do Aborigines Eat?

 Australian Aboriginals learnt to take advantage of everything the environment was offering in terms of food: fruit, plants, animals, insects, fish.

+Aborigines people adapted to their environment.
 They hunted kangaroos and emus.
 You can find kangaroo meat in the supermarket these days.
-It is very good and also very healthy.
+It is very nutritious and also very healthy.

 But other native foods are not quite to today's tastes: wichetty grubs, snakes, moths.